Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

 After substituting the optimal control in \eqref{E:eqVk}, we obtain

-Thus, the value function is indeed of the form \eqref{E:hypoV}, and hence, the optimal control at time $k=0,1,\cdots,T-1$ is given by \eqref{E:u*}. \end{proof}
+Thus, the value function is indeed of the form \eqref{E:hypoV}, and hence, the optimal control at time $k=0,1,\cdots,T-1$ is given by \eqref{E:u*}.
+This completes the proof. \end{proof}

 \begin{rem} From Theorem \ref{T:optcont}, the optimal control is linear in $\bar{X}_k$.
-The optimal gain $-L_k$ can be computed offline without the knowledge of $\gamma^{\Theta*}$.
-The effect of $\gamma^{\Theta*}$ on $\gamma^{\U*}$ is through the term $\bar{X}_k$, which can be computed online using \eqref{E:xtilde}. \end{rem} From \eqref{E:hypoV}, we have
+The optimal gain $-L_k$ can be computed offline without knowledge of $\gamma^{\Theta*}$.
+The effect of $\gamma^{\Theta*}$ on $\gamma^{\U*}$ is through the term $\bar{X}_k$, which can be computed online using \eqref{E:xtilde}. \end{rem}

+Having computed the optimal controller, we now focus on solving for the optimal selection of the quantizers.
+To that end, from \eqref{E:hypoV}, we have